-I had been on a Disney Cruise once before.
+I had been on a Disney Cruise before.
 It was a girlfriend trip, and we all had passports.
 Then I booked a last-minute Disney Cruise and didn’t have enough time to get passports for the rest of my family.
 I looked up the Passport Requirements for Disney Cruise Line, and I was sweating it, because my husband did not have the proper documentation to board the Disney Dream when we left our home.
 So do you need a passport for a Disney cruise?
 Yes and no. Here are the Disney Cruise Line Documentation Requirements according to them.

 Disney Cruise Line Documentation Requirements